LostPotatoFoundation/ClubbedToDeathV2/README.md

 You can download a compiled build here: https://www.dropbox.com/s/244k27ho350coia/ClubbedToDeath.zip

-Run in a command line as follows: java -jar path to jar
+The program has NO gui - it MUST be ran in a command interpter (bash, sh, cmd, whatever)